erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 # The coefficients of the model D ~ M + B2 are more sensible than those of
 # D ~ M + B1 + B2, although the coefficient of M is still misleading.
 ```

+## TODO - what if the impact of U was decreased?

 # Part 2: Causal Design